 Another pair of intersecting presidential streets are Garfield and Roosevelt, off Benham Street just east of the parkway.
 They were developed in 1925, so the latter must have been named for Theodore Roosevelt, not FDR.

 Taft Street off Circular Avenue was very likely named for William Howard Taft.
 He was the only person to serve as both President and Chief Justice of the United States.
 Between his terms in those offices, he taught at Yale Law School.
+As an avid golfer, he would likely have played some rounds at New Haven Country Club.

 Three streets have the names of presidents, but are named for Hamden men who died in World War II: Harrison Drive (looping around from Cherry Hill Road to Vantage Road) for Theron E. Harrison, Wilson Lane (a short street connecting Benham and Hearn Lane) for Wilson B. Trapp, and Jackson Road (connecting Ridge Road and Hartford Turnpike near the North Haven line) for William B. Jackson.
 President Andrew Jackson, who visited Eli Whitney's armory in 1833, was very likely the only president to visit Hamden while in office.